 What Is Dental Fluorosis?

-According to the ADA, dental fluorosis, also known as mottled teeth, occurs when children consume too much fluoride over too long a period of time while their teeth are developing.
+Dental fluorosis, also known as mottled teeth, occurs when children consume too much fluoride over too long a period of time while their teeth are developing.
 Most cases of fluorosis result from young children taking fluoride supplements or swallowing fluoride toothpaste when the water they drink is already fluoridated.
 Streaks, spots or pits may develop on the surfaces of the teeth once they come up above the gums.
 In severe cases, the enamel can develop brown, black or grey spots and the teeth can become pitted.

 Don’t worry!
 It won't have a negative impact on your child's dental health.
 These streaks and spots are treatable and often reversible.
 Often, the condition is so mild that only a dental professional can detect it.